vtamosaitis/PACER/README.md

 \
 \
 ![Screenshot](screenshots/Timer.png) ![Screenshot](screenshots/TimerInProgress.png)
-###### The left is the view after pressing Begin Workout button on the Main Screen.
+###### The left is the view after pressing the 'Begin' button on the Main Screen.
 The right is the view of the timer while a workout is in progress.
 Current Level is displayed on the top right.